 - Trina Solar

 Generally speaking, SunPower, LG, REC, and Panasonic make some of the best solar panels in 2020 due to the high efficiencies, competitive pricing, and stellar 25-year warranty offered by each brand.
 These companies combine durability and reliability with premium protection and fair prices, making them the brands with the best solar panels available.
 If you’re interested in learning more about Panasonic or Silfab in particular, be sure to read our complete expert review for more information.

-In almost all cases, the best solar panels are made with premium monocrystalline solar cells.
+In almost all cases, the best solar panels for your home are made with premium monocrystalline solar cells.
 Monocrystalline cells are made with a single crystal of silicon instead of many silicon fragments melted together, as is the case with polycrystalline cells.
 This means that the cells are more efficient at converting sunlight to electricity, plus they have a sleek black tint to them.
 However, it’s important to keep in mind that premium solar panels with monocrystalline cells generally come with a higher upfront price tag.

 Best solar panels ranked by efficiency